oluadeleye/Daily-Blog/README.md

 ### Day 4: November 14, 2018.

-Finished my "Technical Documentation" project for free code camp which can be seen [here] https://codepen.io/blockchaintron/pen/jQBgWY.
+Finished my "Technical Documentation" project for free code camp which can be seen [here] (https://codepen.io/blockchaintron/pen/jQBgWY).
 The project took me awhile but learnt alot along the way.
 I started the Javascript course on Solo-Learn, the way its broken down makes it easy for me to follow as opposed to just watching video tutorials on youtube.
 I will stick to this learning style for now.
 Like i said earlier, it looks like it would take more than a month to learn Javascript and i am williing to be patient.

+### day 5: November 15, 2018.

+Today i started with Head First Javascript book, got through some pages, but did not get through enough because i had to go to work.
+While at work, i managed to finish the personal portfolio project, my last project for the Responsive Web Design course at Free Code Camp.
+Then i proceeded to continue the Javascript course on Solo Learn website.
+So far i understand variables, assignments (=), strings, booleans and numbers.
+When i learnt html and css, i watched video tutorials and understood the concepts after couple of videos, but its the opposite for Javascript.
+I am understanding the concepts when i study from a book or  follow steps from a free online course as opposed to video tutorials, i guess its probably due to the learning curve, but im just glad that im understanding the basics so far.